 Its conversation-conducive layout will make you feel you’re up and ready to mingle with other like-minded travellers.

 Photo via christopher c lee

-A bunk bed in a 6-bed dormitory, either male or female only, starts at USD $15/night and the solid wooden beds feel just like comfy sleeping pods.
+If traveling solo or with friends, choose a bunk bed in a 6-bed dormitory, either male or female-only, and the solid wooden beds feel just like comfy sleeping pods.

-The 20-square-metre private double room with an elevated platform queen-size bed might look as if it’s worth a king’s ransom – but it comes only at USD $50/night.
+The 20-square-metre private double room with an elevated platform queen-size bed might look as if it’s worth a king’s ransom – but it’s still very affordable.

 Close to Bangkok’s premier Siam BTS station, you are literally in the de-facto centre of the city.
-There was never a better time to live the good life in Thailand!
+There’s never been a better time to live the good life in Thailand!